-Audit Fees - For professional services performed by the independent registered public accounting firm for the integrated audit of the company's annual financial statements; review of financial statements included in our Form 10-K and Form 10-Q filings; and services that are normally provided in connection with statutory and regulatory filings or engagements.
+Audit Fees - For the integrated audit of the company's annual financial statements; review of financial statements included in our Form 10-K filing; reviews of financial statements included in our Form 10-Q filings; consents; and services that are normally provided in connection with statutory and regulatory filings or engagements.

-Audit-Related Fees - For assurance and related services performed by the independent registered public accounting firm that are reasonably related to the performance of the audit or review of our financial statements.
-These services include employee benefit plan audits, agreed-upon procedures, financial and tax due diligence in connection with our acquisition of Cincinnati Global, and statements of actuarial opinion.
+Audit-Related Fees - For assurance and related services reasonably related to the performance of the audit or review of our financial statements.
+These services include employee benefit plan audits, agreed-upon procedures, and statements of actuarial opinion.

-Tax Fees - For professional services performed by the independent registered public accounting firm with respect to tax controversy advice, tax compliance and support, tax research, employee benefit compliance and advice, tax advice in connection with our acquisition of Cincinnati Global, and sales and use tax advice.
-None of the tax fees in 2020 or 2019 were related to tax advice, planning or consulting for retired executives.
+Tax Fees - For professional services with respect to tax controversy advice, tax compliance and support, tax research, employee benefit compliance and advice, and sales and use tax advice.
+None of the tax fees in 2021 or 2020 were related to tax advice, planning or consulting for retired executives.
 Our independent registered public accounting firm does not perform any tax shelter work on our behalf.

-All Other Fees - For integration planning and advisory services in connection with the company's acquisition of Cincinnati Global, training provided to the company's internal audit department and the company's use of an accounting research tool.
+All Other Fees - For training provided to the company and the company's use of an accounting research tool.